ryancragun/ryancragun.github.io/_posts/2016-11-02-protest-vote.md

 a threat.
 Some cities and states have adopted this style of voting already.

 The only way out of our existing system is to change it.
-That'll require a constitutionl amendment.
+That'll require a constitutional amendment.
 Rather than focusing on casting a protest vote, vote for the lesser of two evils and spend your time trying to elect local congressional leaders that favor preferential voting.